Archive for the ‘Technical How To’s’ Category

 It was a pointless reinvention that didn’t improve anything.

 What used to be simple, straightforward and all in one place that you could easily use out-of-the-box, now is needlessly convoluted and requires more time and effort to get set up.
+What you could get to in one, possibly two, quick clicks, has now become a Rubik’s cube of a maze with all kinds of twists and turns and clicks needed to do what you want.

 It’s a pain in the ass, if you ask me.